Mexican Spanish: Vowels

 Like most Spanish dialects and varieties, Mexican Spanish has five vowels: close unrounded front //i//, close rounded back //u//, mid unrounded front //e//, mid rounded back //o//, and open unrounded //a//.

-A striking feature of Mexican Spanish, particularly that of central Mexico, is the high rate of reduction, which can involve shortening and centralization, devoicing, or both, and even elision of unstressed vowels, as in /[ˈtɾasts]/ (trastes, 'cooking utensils').
+Mexican Spanish, particularly that of central Mexico, features a high rate of reduction, which can involve shortening and centralization, devoicing, or both, and even elision of unstressed vowels, as in /[ˈtɾasts]/ (trastes, 'cooking utensils').
 This process is most frequent when a vowel is in contact with the phoneme //s//, so that //s//+ vowel + //s// is the construction when the vowel is most frequently affected.
-It can be the case that the words pesos, pesas, and peces are pronounced the same /[ˈpesəs]/.
+It can be the case that the words pesos, pesas, and peces are pronounced the same /[ˈpe.ses]/.
 The vowels are slightly less frequently reduced or eliminated in the constructions //t, p, k, d// + vowel + //s//, so that the words pastas, pastes, and pastos may also be pronounced the same /[ˈpasts]/.

 Morphology

-Mexican Spanish is a tuteante form of the language (i.e. using tú and its traditional verb forms for the familiar second person singular).
+Mexican Spanish does not use voseo outside some parts of Chiapas.
 The traditional familiar second person plural pronoun vosotros—in colloquial use only in Spain—is found in Mexico only in certain archaic texts and ceremonial language.
 However, since it is used in many Spanish-language Bibles throughout the country, most Mexicans are familiar with the form and understand it.
 An instance of it is found in the national anthem, which all Mexicans learn to sing: Mexicanos, al grito de guerra / el acero aprestad y el bridón ("Mexicans, at the cry of war / assemble the steel and the bridle").

 Mexicans tend to use the polite personal pronoun usted in the majority of social situations, especially in Northern Mexico.
 In the north, children even address their parents with usted.

 In rural areas of Sonora, Chihuahua, Durango, Jalisco, Guanajuato, and Tlaxcala, many people use a number of distinct non-standard morphological forms: second person preterite verb forms ending in -ates, ites, instead of -aste, iste; imperfect forms such as traiba, creiba, instead of traía, creía ("brought, believed"); merging -ir and -er verb conjugations, such as using vivemos, instead of vivimos ("we live"); non-standard forms, such as haiga (instead of haya), with non-standard //g//, also used in words such as creigo, instead creo ("I believe"); an accent shift in the first person plural subjunctive forms, such as váyamos, instead of vayamos ("we go"); and a shift from -mos to -nos in proparoxytonic third person singular verb forms, such as cantaríanos, instead of cantaríamos ("we sing").
 These same verb forms are also found in the traditional Spanish of northern New Mexico and southern Colorado.